A second version of omicron is spreading. Here's why scientists are on alert

 Is BA.2 more dangerous than BA.1?

-Many studies have shown that infections with omicron BA.1 carry a reduced risk of severe disease compared to the delta variant.
+Many studies have shown that infections with omicron BA.1 carry a reduced risk of severe disease compared with the delta variant of the coronavirus.

 And there's cautious optimism about inoculations.
-Preliminary data from the U.K. government shows that a third shot of the vaccine protects against an infection of BA.2 just as well as it does against BA.1.
-In both cases, it reduces the risk of a symptomatic infection by about 60 to 70%.
-In addition, there are many similarities in BA.1's and BA.2's spike proteins – the part of the virus that many antibodies target.
+Preliminary data from the U.K. government shows that a third shot of a COVID-19 vaccine protects against an infection of BA.2 just as well as it does against BA.1.
+In both cases, it reduces the risk of a symptomatic infection by about 60% to 70%.
+In addition, there are many similarities between BA.1's and BA.2's spike proteins — the part of the virus that many antibodies target.

 So Chin-Hong expects the vaccines will likely provide superb protection against severe disease.

-And Chin-Hong says, this distinction is critical for the future of COVID.
+And Chin-Hong says that this distinction is critical for the future of COVID-19.
 Going forward, he says, communities need to shift their focus from stopping all infections to keeping everyone safe from severe disease and hospitalization.